xiaoxianyu-office/mm/Mobs/Options.md

       * Number between 0 and 1 that defines resistance of mob to knockbacks.
 Defaults to 0.
       * 0.1 = 10%, 0.5 = 50% 1 = 100%
       * Note that mobs with 100% resistance can still be knocked back by bow's enchantment: ARROW_KNOCKBACK.
+      * For true knockback resistance, see the Velocity mechanic's wiki page

 **MaxCombatDistance: \[number\]**